drtamermansour/horse_trans/README.md

 -  Publically avaliable assemblies https://raw.githubusercontent.com/drtamermansour/horse_trans/master/track_hub/hub_public_assemblies.txt or you can view it directly by following this [link](http://genome.ucsc.edu/cgi-bin/hgTracks?db=equCab2&hubUrl=https://raw.githubusercontent.com/drtamermansour/horse_trans/master/track_hub/hub_public_assemblies.txt)
--  Unfileterd : Intial transcriptome assembly was done using Non guided Cufflinks and Cuffmerge to all samples.
+-  Unfileterd horse transcriptome: Intial transcriptome assembly was done using Non guided Cufflinks and Cuffmerge to all samples.
 This hub provides access to the initial tissue spcific assemblies as well as a cuffmerge version of all input tissues https://raw.githubusercontent.com/drtamermansour/horse_trans/master/track_hub/hub_TNGCuffUnfilt.txt or you can view it directly by following this [link](http://genome.ucsc.edu/cgi-bin/hgTracks?db=equCab2&hubUrl=https://raw.githubusercontent.com/drtamermansour/horse_trans/master/track_hub/hub_TNGCuffUnfilt.txt)
-- Filtered Horse transcriptome: Four stages of filtertion were required to remove likely pre-mRNA and erroneous transcripts to produce what we call the refined transcriptome.
+- Filtered horse transcriptome: Four stages of filtertion were required to remove likely pre-mRNA and erroneous transcripts to produce what we call the refined transcriptome.
 Finally the refined transcriptome was combined with NCBI and ENSEMBL annotations with removal of redundant transcripts producing the merged transcrpitome.
 This track provide access to all these versions.
 https://raw.githubusercontent.com/drtamermansour/horse_trans/master/track_hub/hub_filteredTrans.txt or you can view it directly by following this [link](http://genome.ucsc.edu/cgi-bin/hgTracks?db=equCab2&hubUrl=https://raw.githubusercontent.com/drtamermansour/horse_trans/master/track_hub/hub_filteredTrans.txt)
 -  Tissue specific transcriptome: https://raw.githubusercontent.com/drtamermansour/horse_trans/master/track_hub/hub_tissueSpecific.txt or you can view it directly by following this [link](http://genome.ucsc.edu/cgi-bin/hgTracks?db=equCab2&hubUrl=https://raw.githubusercontent.com/drtamermansour/horse_trans/master/track_hub/hub_tissueSpecific.txt)